EventStore/documentation/docs/clients/dotnet/5.0/getting-started/README.md

 # Quick tour

 This is a quick tour into the basic operations with EventStoreDB.
-We will look at creating a connection, writing an event and reading an event.
+We will look at creating a connection, appending an event and reading an event.

 ## Requirements